(This article was updated on Nov. 20, 2025, with a refreshed introduction, a revised list and a table with more examples of fraudulent companies.)

 In 1998, Korea’s Daewoo Group was a lonely beacon of hope amid the carnage of the withering Asian financial crisis.

 Daewoo appeared not only to have survived the crisis but to have thrived.
-The company ranked 18th on Fortune magazine’s Global 500 List of the world’s largest corporations, equivalent to today’s Microsoft ranking, and was Korea’s largest chaebol -- a vast conglomerate with 320,000 employees, US$44 billion in assets and interests stretching across the globe from shipbuilding to textiles in more than a hundred subsidiary companies.
+The company ranked 18th on Fortune magazine’s Global 500 List of the world’s largest corporations, equivalent to today’s Microsoft ranking, and was Korea’s largest chaebol -- a vast conglomerate with 320,000 employees, $44 billion in assets and interests stretching across the globe from shipbuilding to textiles in more than a hundred subsidiary companies.

-As the 1997 crisis bit, Daewoo’s Chairman, Woo Choong Kim, pursued a strategy of aggressive growth, particularly in the auto industry.
+As the 1997 crisis hit, Daewoo’s Chairman, Woo Choong Kim, pursued a strategy of aggressive growth, particularly in the auto industry.
 Kim saw the crisis as a chance for Daewoo to cooperate with the government, borrow to acquire failed companies, and drive expansion.

-A strategy of growth during crisis had always underpinned Daewoo’s success and in 1998 the strategy appeared to be working again.
+A strategy of growth amid crisis had always underpinned Daewoo’s success and in 1998 the strategy appeared to be working again.
 Sales of Daewoo Group increased by 25% while sales at Daewoo Corp. rose an incredible 54%.
 This, while Korea was digesting an IMF bail-out and sales at most Korean firms were declining.

 All of this growth, however, was either fabricated or funded by debt.
-The company raised a staggering US$20.6 billion of additional debt via commercial paper bond issuance in 1998 to fund growth and cover its maturing debt.
+The company raised a staggering $20.6 billion of additional debt via commercial paper bond issuance in 1998 to fund growth and cover its maturing debt.

 Until the downfall of Enron in 2001, it was the world’s biggest bankruptcy and certainly surpassed Enron if we exclude equity losses.

 Daewoo Corp., Daewoo Motor and Daewoo Electronics accounted for about 90% of the conglomerate’s impaired capital.
-Much of the fraud occurred at Daewoo Corp, which used its London operations to fabricate US$12.2 billion in fraudulent assets.
+Much of the fraud occurred at Daewoo Corp, which used its London operations to fabricate $12.2 billion in fraudulent assets.

 Most of the accounting fraud in Daewoo’s domestic operations involved hiding debt, fabricating export receipts and utilizing affiliates to hide losses and debts.
 Prosecutors claimed roughly US$12.5 billion in debt was hidden in off-balance sheet schemes.
 Related-party transactions were also used for asset swaps among Daewoo subsidiaries at exaggerated values.
 Stronger affiliates would prop up weaker companies by purchasing assets well above market prices.